 University Park/Cambridgeport.
 This district includes a mix of uses along the Charles River frontage, an established residential neighborhood, and a former industrial area redeveloped as a mixed-use center with office/R&D, residential uses, retail, and light manufacturing.
-The eastern edge of Cambridgeport borders the MIT campus and is a 20-minute drive from Logan Airport.
+The eastern edge of Cambridgeport borders the MIT campus, and the area is a 20-minute drive from Logan Airport.
 The MBTA rapid transit station in Central Square and surface bus routes, as well as the EZRide shuttle and various private shuttle buses serve the area.

-University Park is a \$600 million, 2.3 million s.f. major mixed-use development project undertaken by Forest City Development in conjunction with MIT.
-The entire project includes 21 buildings comprising over 1.3 million s.f. office/R&D space, two parking garages with 2,700 parking spaces, 250,000 s.f. of hotel, restaurant and retail facilities, and more than 600 units of housing.
-University Park serves as the headquarters for Millennium Pharmaceuticals and is home to other important Cambridge employers such as Alkermes, Partners Healthcare, BIND Biosciences, and Aveo Pharmaceuticals.
+University Park is a \$600 million, 2.3 million s.f. major mixed-use development project located off Massachusetts Avenue near both MIT and Central Square.
+Forest City Development undertook this project in conjunction with MIT.
+The development includes 21 buildings comprising over 1.3 million s.f. of office/R&D space, two parking garages with 2,700 parking spaces, 250,000 s.f. of hotel, restaurant and retail facilities, and more than 600 units of housing.
+University Park serves as the headquarters for Millennium Pharmaceuticals and is home to other important Cambridge employers such as Novartis, Alkermes, Partners Healthcare, CBIZ Tofias, and Ariad Pharmaceuticals.
 Forest City plans an expansion of University Park onto a parcel of land along lower Massachusetts Avenue not included in the original development.
-A 5-story, 250,000 s.f. building will contain offices with ground floor retail.
+A 5-story, 250,000 s.f. building pre-leased to Millennium Pharmaceuticals will contain offices with ground floor retail.
 The development will bring the success of University Park onto Massachusetts Avenue and upgrade the adjacent retail corridor.